atulkgupta9/big-file-uploader/README.md

 # To Run
-## Run two instances on two ports as follows.
+## Run two build files in two terminals as follows:
-1. cd server
+1. ./build-1.sh
-2. go run main.go 3001
-3. go run main.go 3002
+2. ./build-2.sh

 ## To Run from client specify the file to be uploaded in config.yml
 1. cd client